missing-user/RaytracingWeekend/README.md

 ## Improvements
 My version extends the basic tracer described in Book 1 by adding:
-1. Simple dispersion model (rays split into 3 discrete colors)
+1. 2 dispersion models (1: rays split into 3 discrete colors, 2: continuous blackbody spectrum is dispersed, conversion of wavelength to color at the end)
 2. GUI
 3. More primitives (mostly from book 2 and triangle intersections using the Möller Trumbore algorithm)
-4. Sampling and filtering as described in the book [Physically based rendering](https://pbr-book.org/3ed-2018/contents)
+4. Sampling and filtering improvements as described in the book [Physically based rendering](https://pbr-book.org/3ed-2018/contents)
 5. Obj loading based on [this OpenGL tutorial](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-7-model-loading/), slightly improved to utilize newer C++ features
 6. Directional lights (only emmit light when hit within the determined angle, e.g. to simulate lasers)
 7. 16bit floating point EXR support (for HDR and better color depth) using an adapted version of [mini exr](https://github.com/aras-p/miniexr)